JeffDeCola/my-cheat-sheets/other/random-things/pokemon-base-set-1st-edition-1999-cheat-sheet/README.md

 [![jeffdecola.com](https://img.shields.io/badge/website-jeffdecola.com-blue)](https://jeffdecola.com)
 [![MIT License](https://img.shields.io/:license-mit-blue.svg)](https://jeffdecola.mit-license.org)

-_The pokemon base set booster box._
+_The pokemon base set is a 102-card set released by Wizards of the Coast in 1999, modeled after the Japanese set from 1996._

 Table of Contents